AguaClara/Textbook/Rapid_Mix/RM_Derivations.rst

 .. math:: \varepsilon_{wall} = \left( \frac{6 \bar v}{S}\right)^2 \nu

-Head loss due to shear on the plates is obtained from a force balance on a control volume between two parallel plates as shown in :numref:`Parallel_Plate_schematic`.
+Head loss due to shear on the plates is obtained from a force balance on a control volume between two parallel plates as shown in :numref:`figure_Parallel_Plate_schematic`.

 A force balance on a control volume gives